Béni Abbès: Modern history

 In October 1901, Charles de Foucauld ("Foucauld Father") settled in Béni Abbès.
-With the help of the soldiers present in the town he built a "Khaoua" (fraternity), composed of a room, a chapel and three acres of garden, purchased by the help of Marie de Bondy.
+With the help of the soldiers present in the town he built a "Khaoua" (fraternity), composed of a room, a chapel and three acres of garden, purchased with the help of Marie de Bondy.
 The chapel was completed on December 1, 1901.
 His life was intended to revolve around a strict rule: five hours of sleep, six hours of manual work interspersed with a long time of prayer.
 However, it was quickly overwhelmed by the long time taken to listen to the poor and the soldiers who come to see him.
 He described to Gabriel Tourdes: living work of my hands, and unknown to all the poor and enjoy the deep darkness, silence, poverty, in imitation of Jesus.
 Imitation is inseparable from love.
 Whoever wants to imitate love is the secret of my life.
 Priest since last June, I immediately felt called to go to the lost sheep, to the most abandoned souls, to perform towards them the duty of love.
 I am happy, very happy, although I do not in any way seek happiness.

 On January 9, 1902, he bought the freedom of a slave, whom he called Joseph du Sacré-Cœur (Joseph of the Sacred Heart).
 A portion of the year 1902 was devoted to an exchange of correspondence with Bishop Guerin, the Apostolic prefect of Sahara, about his fight against slavery in the Hoggar.
 The following year, he planned for trips to Morocco to establish a fraternity.
 He would be joined by companions of whom he would ask three things : "be prepared to have his head cut off—be prepared to starve—to obey him despite his unworthiness".